OspreyX/dependentseekbars-android/README.md

 #DependentSeekBars for Android
 ***

 DependentSeekBars is a library that allows Android SeekBars to have relationships amongst each other.
 For example, you can have one SeekBar's progress always be less than another's.
-DependentSeekBars aims to take care of this restriction logic for you making it easier.
+DependentSeekBars aims to take care of this restriction logic for you, making it easier.

-A DependentSeekBar is a superset of a SeekBar, so you would use a DependentSeekBar the same exact way you would use a SeekBar.
+A DependentSeekBar is a superset of a SeekBar, allowing you to use a DependentSeekBar the same exact way you would use a SeekBar.

 Usage
 -----